RenGroup/ibNN/README.md

   -c Num_cell_for_training, --nTrain Num_cell_for_training
                         Num of cells for training, default '-1' for auto detect (2/3 of total cell number, may take time to count)
   -b Num_cell_in_one_batch, --batchSize Num_cell_in_one_batch
-                        The median of the errors of the cells in one batch will be used for back propagation
+                        The mean of the errors of the cells in one batch will be used for back propagation
 ```
 A quick start of the script is like this:
 ```
 python3 2.3.train_impute_ibNN.py -d /path_to_file/ -i masked_oneTenth_merged_expr_Vascular_geneID.csv
 ```
 ibNN has been optimized for small (<100 cells) or large (>10000 cells) datasets.
 It will check the number of cells if "-c" option (number of cells for training) is not specified.
 Automatic adjustment of the parameters may be triggered when:</br>
 If (n_train (number of cells for training) < 100) & (n_rounds (max number of epochs) < 40), then n_rounds will be adjusted to 40.
-The reason for this adjustment is
+The reason for this adjustment is that when the number of cell used for training is low, there's higher possibility that the internal-calculated MSE (i.e. MSE calculated using the 1/3 cells that were not used in the training step) will be higher than normal (> 0.4), which indicate the failure of learning the general features of the data but instead, ibNN were over-fitted to the trained cells.</br>
+If (n_train > 5000) & (n_batch == 1) (i.e. the number of cells for training is more than 5000, and the number of cells used in each time of training is set to 1), then n_batch will be reset to int(n_train/1000).
+In this way, when n_train is > 5000, ibNN will only be trained for 1000 times in each round (i.e. epoch).
+For each time ibNN is trained, n_batch cells will be used to query the network and calculate the loss (i.e. target - output), then the mean of the loss of each gene was calculated, then propagated back to the network to update the weight matrices.
+We tested mean, median and max, and found that "mean" gave the best MSE (the lowest) for all the datasets we tested.
+### Notes about the parameters</br>
+#### The -c and -b option for large dataset
+The default -c option takes 2/3 of the total number of cells for training, the rest 1/3 for testing (i.e. calculating the MSE).
+The script will print the median MSE for each round (i.e. epoch).
+From our experiences, when n_training is larger than 500, the benefit of large number of cells for training drops quickly.
+This is why we control the batch size to be n_train/1000; each batch only updates the weight matrices once, therefore 1000 batches will update the weight matrices for 1000 times, just like when n_train is 1000 and n_batch is 1.
+#### Optimizing for small dataset
+For small groups of cells, there are usually no small number of cells for training, and the MSE is usually higher.
+To lower down the MSE, we can extend the rounds (i.e. epochs) of training, just like what the auto-adjustment do.
+However, if the MSE is still high, users may try modifying an inner parameter at line 340 named "epochs_inner" to further increase the number of updates.
+This parameter is originally 1, meaning each cell is used once before training with another cell's data.
+Increasing to 2 or 3 may increase the number of updates by two or three times, but the MSE may only drop marginally.
+This is usually not recommended since it may result in the over-fitting of the model.

 ## Additional parameters</br>
 ## Drawbacks</br>